Stuffed mussels: History

 The historical preparation of midye dolma is generally attributed to Armenians in the Ottoman Empire.
 According to TH.
 Maggakis' 1888 work Bizans Salnamesi Armenians had used big mussels and prepared the dish using sheep's tail fat or "zibir yağı", a solid fat imported from Siberia.
-Balıkhane Nazırı Ali Rıza Bey (1842-1928) also notes that in Bahariye, Kadıköy brickworks owner Şahbaz Efendi's Armenian cook was preparing stuffed mussels.
+Balıkhane Nazırı Ali Rıza Bey (1842–1928) also notes that in Bahariye, Kadıköy brickworks owner Şahbaz Efendi's Armenian cook was preparing stuffed mussels.
 During the 19th century it was reported that İstanbulite Turkish women were also cooking stuffed mussels.

-In the 1960s midye dolma preparation and sale came to be dominated by immigrants from Mardin, who had at the time recently immigrated to İstanbul's Galata district.
+In the 1960s, the preparation and sale of stuffed mussels came to be dominated by immigrants from Mardin, who had at the time recently immigrated to İstanbul's Galata district.
 In the following decades they have kept the market share and today, most of the food carts are still being operated by people from Mardin.
 It was noted that there are flavor differences between Armenian-style and Mardin-style stuffed mussels, the latter being more spicy.

 Preparation

 Mytilus galloprovincialis is the most commonly used mussel for midye dolma.
 First the shells are cleaned, removing any irregularities from the outside of the shell.
-The mussels are then placed in hot water, this allows the shells to separate.
+The mussels are then placed in hot water; this allows the shells to separate.
 A mixture of rice, oil, salt and different spices is added to the shells along with the meat in the mussels.
 The spices used vary by region.
 Common spices used include red pepper, currants and black pepper.
 The shells are closed before cooking.
 Midye dolma typically cooks for 15 to 30 minutes on boiling heat.
 Once the mussels are done cooking, vendors typically let them cool for 10 minutes before serving.

 Variations

 Midye dolma is traditionally eaten with just lemon juice squeezed over them right before consumption.
 The lemon juice is used for flavor and to prevent the rice from becoming dry.
 Some places add different spices and sauces.
 One variation adds dried tamarind to the outside of the mussel shell.
 A different variation colors the mussels with squid ink to add additional flavor.
-Other establishments add rice made with sauteed white onions along with the meat in the mussels.
+Other establishments add rice made with sautéed white onions along with the meat in the mussels.